Algonquin Radio Observatory: The Observatory

 The 46 m Thoth telescope (left) and 11m telescope (right) viewed from the entrance road at the Algonquin Radio Observatory.

 The original surface of the 150 ft telescope consisted of a mix of aluminum mesh and plates.
 The mesh was almost transparent to wavelengths less than around a centimeter, and the plated area was not smooth enough to focus shorter wavelengths either.
 As attention in radio telescopy turned to shorter wavelengths, representing higher energy events, the ARO became less useful.
 After planning to resurface it so that it could operate at wavelengths as small as 3 mm, the NRC decided to close the ARO in 1987 and purchase a 25% share in the new James Clerk Maxwell Telescope, which would include a radio telescope that could operate at 0.3 to 2 mm.

 In 1988 the NRC invited the operators of the Hay River Radio Observatory in the Northwest Territories, the Interstellar Electromagnetics Institute (IEI), to relocate their SETI efforts to ARO.
 Due to budget cuts the NRC had been unable to use the ARO for research for some time, and were looking for low-cost projects that might be able to make use of the equipment.
-IEI jumped at the chance, and operated a SETI effort known as Project TARGET on the 18 m UofT telescope until 1991, when continuing budget cuts forced the NRC to cease operation of the site.
+IEI jumped at the chance, and operated a SETI effort known as Project TARGET on the 18 m U of T telescope until 1991, when continuing budget cuts forced the NRC to cease operation of the site.

 The continuing solar measurements, now used worldwide to predict communications problems due to sunspot activity, were turned over to DRAO.
 At first the DRAO instrument was made "prime", and then once operation was demonstrated, the original Ottawa instrument was moved to join it as a hot backup.

 The University of Toronto also operated their own 18 m telescope at the ARO for some time, after having moved it from the David Dunlap Observatory which proved to be too close to the growing Toronto area.
 The smaller University of Toronto antenna and the 32-dish solar observatory were both donated to project TARGET, and have since been relocated to a new site near Shelburne, Ontario.

 The main ARO telescope was later operated by Natural Resources Canada and the Space Geodynamics Laboratory, CRESTech, who used the telescope in VLBI projects to measure the movements of continental plates in geodetic surveys.
 They have made several upgrades to the main 150 ft telescope after taking over operations, allowing it to track at higher speeds necessary to track satellites.

 The telescope was used in ongoing VLBI experiments carried out by a worldwide consortium supported by the HALCA satellite, producing a 30,000 km-baseline telescope.
 The system is driven by the S2 software developed at York University.